an orthopedic surgeon at Rehasport Clinic

 The clinic looks after thousands of athletes, both professional arena champions and amateurs.
 It cooperates with five sports unions, as well as with several dozen clubs.

-RSQ HOLO is perfect for arthroscopy of the hip joint, when the doctor cuts out bone elements that bother the patient and cause damage to soft tissue, labrum and cartilage.
+RSQ HOLO is perfect for hip arthroscopy joint, when the doctor cuts out bone elements that bother the patient and cause damage to soft tissue, labrum and cartilage.

 For lower limb orthopedists